 First Steps in Counselling Skills, 2001

-I qualified as a Humanistic Counsellor at The University of Chichester in 2020 and soon after set up Elephas Counselling.
-I volunteered as a counsellor at The Bereavement Counselling Charity, Hampshire for 18 months and at the University of Portsmouth Student Wellbeing Service as a counsellor for 2 years.
-Consequently, I gained experience working with young adults presenting with a range of issues and with bereaved adults at any age.
+Previously I volunteered as a counsellor at The Bereavement Counselling Charity, Hampshire for 18 months and at the University of Portsmouth Student Wellbeing Service as a counsellor for 2 years.
+Through these roles, I gained experience working with young adults presenting with a range of issues and with bereaved adults of all ages.